apache/flink/docs/dev/table/functions/udfs.md

 - use object inheritance such as `eval(Object)` that takes both `LocalDateTime` and `Integer`,
 - and combinations of the above such as `eval(Object...)` that takes all kinds of arguments.

+If you intend to implement functions in Scala, please add the `scala.annotation.varargs` annotation in case of variable arguments.
+Furthermore, it is recommended to use boxed primitives (e.g. `java.lang.Integer` instead of `Int`) to support `NULL`.

 The following snippets shows an example of an overloaded function:

 <div class="codetabs" markdown="1">